iotaledger/iota-wiki/docs/learn/resource-materials/glossary.md

 - **Tip:** A transaction that has not yet been approved.
 - **Tip Selection:** The process of selecting previous transactions to be referenced by a new transaction.
 In these references, a transaction ties into the existing data structure.
 IOTA only enforces that a transaction approves up to eight other transactions, the tip selection strategy is left to the user (with a good default provided by IOTA).
 - **Tip Transaction:** A solid end transaction that is not yet a parent.
-- **Transaction (IOTA 2.0):** The payload of a value object.
-It contains the details of a money transfer.
+- **Transaction (IOTA 2.0):** A message that contains a Token transfer as a payload.
+The transferred tokens can be native IOTA Tokens or native IOTA Assets.

 ## U